patrick--/easyhttp-cpp/README.md

 # easyhttp-cpp

 ### Overview
 The goal of this library was to have a minimal CURL wrapper implementation that allowed users to make HTTP requests through configurable and reusable objects.
-These configurable requests could be individual HTTP calls that are responsible for interacting with different external RESTful API endpoints and services.
+These configurable requests could be individual HTTP calls that are responsible for interacting with different external RESTful API endpoints or services.

-Also, basing it on CURL makes it really lightweight and fairly straghtforward to extend and modify.
+Additionally, basing it on CURL makes keeps it lightweight and fairly straghtforward to extend or modify.

 ---